Table of Contents

 - Western Union

 If you are considering licensing an SEO software tool, this report will help you decide whether or not you need to.
-The report has been updated since its original publication in July 2012 to include the latest industry statistics, developing market trends, and new vendor profiles and product updates.
+The report has been updated since its last publication in May 2013 to include the latest industry statistics, developing market trends, and new vendor profiles and product updates.

 The Benefits of Using SEO Software Platforms